Deborah Frances-White: Corporate work

 Frances-White regularly appears at corporate events speaking about confidence, charisma, diversity and sexism.
 Her TEDx talk on Charisma vs Stage-Fright was cited by James Caan as the secret of his presenting skills.

 Writing

 With her writing partner Philippa Waller, Frances-White contributed two episodes of Young Dracula in 2014.
 She has co-written two books: The Improv Handbook with Tom Salinsky and Off the Mic with Marsha Shandur, both published by Bloomsbury.
 She writes for Standard Issue Magazine.
 In 2018, Virago published The Guilty Feminist, a spin-off from her podcast.
 Her debut feature film, the comedy thriller Say My Name, premiered on 19 March 2019.
+In April, 2025 her book Six Conversations We're Scared To Have came out.

 Religion

 Frances-White became a Jehovah's Witness while still a teenager.
 Her years in the religion and how she left it were the focus of her 2012 Edinburgh Fringe stand-up comedy show and two of the episodes of her BBC Radio 4 show Deborah Frances-White Rolls the Dice.